ioannismesionis/ioannismesionis.github.io/_posts/2020-11-28-test-driven-development.md

 In terms of a data pipeline, these can check that:

-The data cleaning process results in a dataset appropriate for the model The model training can handle the data provided to it and outputs results (ensuring that code can be refactored in the future)
+* The data cleaning process results in a dataset appropriate for the model
+* The model training can handle the data provided to it and outputs results (ensuring that code can be refactored in the future)

-UI Tests
+## UI Tests
 It is testing does the system fulfill expected business and contract requirements.
 It is considering the system as a black box.

-For example:
+<u>For example:</u>

-Ensure that the values produced by the model make sense in terms of the industry.
+* Ensure that the values produced by the model make sense in terms of the industry.
-Ensure that the model actually helps the product solve the problem at hand.
+* Ensure that the model actually helps the product solve the problem at hand.
-Provide visibility of the ML components of the product in a common language understood by clients, product managers and engineers in the same way.
+* Provide visibility of the ML components of the product in a common language understood by clients, product managers and engineers in the same way.

 # TDD Best Practices
 Despite the helpfulness of TDD, it is not always advisable to use TDD as it requires a lot of time to generate and refactor the necessary tests.